Lake Maggiore: History

 Methane was first discovered and isolated by Alessandro Volta as he analysed marsh gas from Lake Maggiore, between 1776 and 1778.

+From the middle of the 19th century, the lake began to experience strong tourist development, particularly after Queen Victoria's stay in Baveno in 1879.

-In 1936, a Bugatti Type 22 Brescia Roadster, built 1925, was sunk in the lake by employees of Zürich architect Marco Schmucklerski, when Swiss customs officials investigated whether he had paid taxes on the car.
+In 1936, a Bugatti Type 22 Brescia Roadster, built in 1925, was sunk in the lake by employees of Zürich architect Marco Schmucklerski, when Swiss customs officials investigated whether he had paid taxes on the car.
 The Bugatti was attached to an iron chain making it possible to recover it once the investigation was over, yet that never happened.
 When the chain corroded, the car sunk to the lake bed, where it was rediscovered on 18 August 1967 by local diver Ugo Pillon and became a favourite target for divers thereafter.
-When one of the divers, Damiano Tamagni, was killed in a hold-up on 1 February 2008, his friends from the Ascona divers' club decided to lift and sell the car wreck to raise funds for a yet to be created foundation named after the victim.
+When one of the divers, Damiano Tamagni, was killed in a hold-up on 1 February 2008, his friends from the Ascona divers' club decided to lift and sell the car wreck to raise funds for a yet-to-be-created foundation named after the victim.
 The remains of the Bugatti were recovered on 12 July 2009.
 The sale took place at the Retro Mobile classic car exhibition in Paris on 23 January 2010.
 It was sold for €260,500.

 In May 2021, a cable car collapsed near the lake, killing 14 people.

+In May 2023 a boat capsized in a storm while travelling between Arona and Sesto Calende, killing 4 people.
+Among the dead were 2 Italian intelligence agents as well as a former agent of Mossad.